DMV Point System in NebraskaPage Overview

-- Speeding (depending on where the offense occurs and how many mph over the limit you're going).
+- Speeding (depending on where the offense occurs and how many miles per hour over the limit you're going).

 - Willful reckless driving.

 - Failure to yield to a pedestrian (resulting in bodily injury).

 - Failure to yield to a pedestrian (not resulting in bodily injury).

-For the complete list, see the information page provided by the DMV.
+For the complete list, see the information page provided by the Nebraska DMV.

 Whenever you need or want to check the status of your Nebraska driver’s license, you can order a driving record report.
 This record will show if your driver’s license is currently valid.
 If your driver's license has been revoked or suspended, the report will indicate that based on information from the Nebraska DMV.
 Your driving record will also show the total points held against your driver's license and, in some cases, information on any accidents you have had.

-To get your driving privileges back, you'll need to complete a driver's education and training course.
-The course must be approved by the Nebraska DMV.
+To get your driving privileges back, you'll typically need to complete a defensive driving/driver improvement training course.
+The course must be approved by the Nebraska Department of Motor Vehicles.
 You will be held responsible for any fees associated with completion of the course and may also need to pay reinstatement fees and fines to both the Nebraska DMV and the traffic court.
 Once you get your driving privileges back, you may face certain restrictions for a period of time.